 Points scored by a partnership are credited to both players (i.e. they are not split).

 The five Quest cards are set aside.
 The Dealer moves one player to the left and Partnerships are changed as stated above.
 As before, after the Dealer has declared the Trump Suit or No Trumps five new cards are turned from the top of the Quest Pack.

-The Final Deal (Deal 10 or Deal 11 if the Variant is played, which is recommended)
+The Final Deal (Deal 10, or Deal 11 if the Variant is played)

-- The player currently in third place on the Score Sheet is the Dealer (Position #1).
+- The player currently in third place on the Score Sheet becomes the Dealer (Position #1).

 - The player currently in 1st place partners the player currently in 4th place and they sit in Positions #2 and #4 respectively.